trofi/trofi.github.io.gen/posts/257-a-year-on-nixos.md

 do any major configuration changes on the server.
 It still serves `HTTP` and a few services.
 Required zero maintenance from me over that period.

-Automatic reboots on kernel upgrade makes server's uptime lebow 2-3 days on average.
+Automatic reboots on kernel upgrade makes server's uptime below 2-3 days on average.
 It does not feel disruptive and adds a bit of peace of mind against exploits against outdated software.